sehHeiden/sehHeiden.github.io/content/posts/CableRoute.md

 This paper aims to find potential paths for power lines by using the Least Cost Path algorithm.
 Land usage and planning data are used to estimate the costs arising by using the local area.
-The task was to provide the Least Cost Path using a [wps]{acronym-label="wps" acronym-form="singular+full"}.
+The task was to provide the Least Cost Path using a web programming service (wps).
 Beyond that, methods to reduce the needed compute power for finding the Least Cost Path had to be studied.

 # Methods {#sec:methods}